Physicslibrary/Threejs-VR-Sensors/README.md

 Put websocketd in a directory with heat.py.<br>

-Using Terminal in that directory, type.<br>
+In a Terminal, cd to that directory and type.<br>

 <pre>
 openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem